bzeiss/hearcal/README.md

 ### Credits

-This workflow was inspired by the research and methods shared by [MixphonesUK](https://www.youtube.com/@MixPhonesUK).
+This general EQ workflow was inspired by the research and methods shared by [MixphonesUK](https://www.youtube.com/@MixPhonesUK).
+The correction workflow is inspired by a well known closed headphone system for mixing.

 ---